hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions.md

 Readings
 ========

-I recommend the following excellent books that shaped my understanding of the philosophical definitions of: [_The Art Question_](https://www.amazon.com/Art-Question-Nigel-Warburton/dp/0415174902) by Nigel Warburton, [_The Art Instinct_](https://www.bloomsbury.com/us/art-instinct-9781608191932/) by Denis Dutton, and [_The Invention of Art_](https://en.wikipedia.org/wiki/The_Invention_of_Art) by Larry Shiner.
-I've summarized impressions of these books [here](/2020/05/04/art-book-reviews.html) and [here](/2022/06/01/art-books-2022.html).
+This post includes ideas from two books that shaped my understanding of the philosophical definitions of: [_The Art Question_](https://www.amazon.com/Art-Question-Nigel-Warburton/dp/0415174902) by Nigel Warburton, and [_The Art Instinct_](https://www.bloomsbury.com/us/art-instinct-9781608191932/) by Denis Dutton, briefly  [here](/2020/05/04/art-book-reviews.html).
 [This essay](https://www.jstor.org/stable/3700568), which later became part of _The Art Instict_, is highly readable and useful, particularly on the way theories of art have tracked the obsessions of their inventors (which I don't claim to be immune to).